hasan9080/Hh/content/en/docs/tutorials/configuration/pod-sidecar-containers.md

 As a very first step, make sure that both - API server and Nodes were upgraded to the version `1.29+`.
 The feature will break on clusters where Nodes are running earlier versions where it is not enabled.

-The feature gate enablement should also be validated for both - API server AND Nodes.
+You should ensure that the feature gate is enabled for the API server(s) within the control plane **and** for all nodes.

 One of the ways to check the feature gate enablement is running a command like this: